 Soldering in an automated surface mount technology (SMT) machine isn't the same as hand soldering.
-There is a process that's used to make all of the components connect to the correct layers and connect to each other.
+This is a process that connects all of the components to the correct layers and to one another.
 The solder paste is the magic that makes this part of the process work.

 1. WHAT IS SOLDER PASTE?

-Solder paste is, just like the name implies, a paste-like substance formed by mixing tin powders with flux , which has the ability to print bits.
+A solder paste is, like its name suggests, a paste-like substance formed by mixing tin powders with flux and has the ability to print bits.

-Solder paste is an alloy compound that's generally composed of two or more kinds of metal.
-The metals in solder paste are generally composed Tin, Lead, Silver and/or Copper.
+A Solder paste is an alloy compound that is generally composed of two or more kinds of metal.
+The metals in the solder paste are generally composed of Tin, Lead, Silver and/or Copper.

-Solder paste can also be categorized by the melt temperatures.
+Solder pastes can be categorized by its melting temperatures.
 These are:

 4. Storage of solder paste

-The preservation of the solder paste should be controlled in the industrial refrigerator between 0-10 ℃.
+The preservation of the solder paste should be controlled in the industrial refrigerator of between 0-10 ℃.
 The validity period of solder paste is 6 months (unopened).
-It also needs to be kept away from sunlight as this breaks down some of the basic properties of the paste.
+It also needs to be kept away from sunlight to prevent some of the basic properties of the paste from breaking down.

-Before opening the solder paste, the temperature needs to be brought back to the ambient temperature 25±3℃.
-This rise in temperature should be gradual and last about 4-6 hours.
-High heat heaters should not be used to raise the temperature more quickly.
-The machine pictured below is one used to gradually raise the temperature to usage temperature.
+Before opening the solder paste, the temperature needs to be brought back to the ambient temperature of 25±3℃.
+This rise in temperature should be gradual and done for about 4-6 hours.
+High temperature heaters should not be used to raise the temperature rapidly.
+The machine below is one used to gradually raise the temperature to the usable temperature.

-After the return to an ambient temperature, a stirring machine (pictured below) is used to stir the compound for about 1-3 minutes.
+After returning to the ambient temperature, a stirring machine below is used to stir the compound for about 1-3 minutes.

 6. selection of solder paste products

-According to your product requirements, the characteristics of the product, and finally in the quality of welding, we will choose the appropriate solder paste of your product.
-Some components, for example, cannot handle very high temperatures in the reflow part of the SMT process, so lower temperature solder paste must be used.
-It's very important to know all of the characteristics of the project before choosing the correct paste.
+According to your product requirements, characteristics and the quality of welding, the type of solder paste would differ.
+Some components, for example, cannot handle very high temperatures in the reflow part of the SMT process, so a lower temperature must be used.
+It's very important to know all of the characteristics and requirements of a project before choosing the correct paste.